symbol/symbol-docs/source/guides/restriction/preventing-spam-attacks-with-account-restrictions.rst

         :start-after:  /* start block 02 */
         :end-before: /* end block 02 */

-3. Sign and announce the transaction.
+3. Sign and announce the transaction with the product's account.

 .. example-code::